Torres Novas is a city in the district of Santarém, situated in the Ribatejo

 -

-to showcase their work and for visitors to explore the richness of
+showcase their work and for visitors to explore the richness of local

-local craftsmanship.
-The center highlights a wide variety of
+craftsmanship.
+The center highlights a wide variety of techniques and

-basketry, weaving, wrought iron, and leather.
-By offering
+wrought iron, and leather.
+By offering exhibitions and supporting

-exhibitions and supporting local artisans, it plays a vital role in
+local artisans, it plays a vital role in safeguarding cultural

-safeguarding cultural heritage while encouraging the continuation of
+heritage while encouraging the continuation of traditional skills.

 -